The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 Therefore: twin studies must be inflated; the “real” genetic effect is ~10–20%, the rest is environment.

-Then Whole‑Genome Sequencing lands: Wainschtein et al. show WGS recovers ~88% of pedigree narrow‑sense heritability across traits on average, and essentially all of it for several traits.
+Then Whole‑Genome Sequencing surfaces: Wainschtein et al. show WGS recovers ~88% of pedigree narrow‑sense heritability across traits on average, and essentially all of it for several traits.
 (R)

 The honest update would be: